ibm-cloud-docs/sell/service-pricing.md

 1. Click **Add UNSPSC** and select the UNSPSC code for your service.
 1. Click **Save**.

-### Confirming agreements
+### Accepting agreement terms and conditions
 {: #service-confirm-dra}

 Depending on the type of plans you are adding for your product, you must sign an agreement that outlines the terms and conditions of providing a product in the {{site.data.keyword.cloud_notm}}.
+Or, you can upload a custom digital provider agreement in `.pdf`, `.doc`, or `.docx` file format.

+Custom digital provider agreements must be reviewed and approved by {{site.data.keyword.IBM_notm}}, which increases the time it takes for you to complete the onboarding process.
+The uploaded files are scanned for viruses, which might take a few minutes to complete.
+If a virus is detected, it is recommended to run another virus scan on your file, and then try uploading it again.
+{: note}

 #### Digital provider agreement
 {: #dpa}